tplatt37/a-new-startup-ecs-demo/README.md

 After we've built A-New-Startup and got it running on EC2 - can we run it containerized as an ECS Service?

 Yep.

 This set of CloudFormation templates will create an ECS Cluster, running a Service for A-New-Startup.
 There's also a CI/CD Pipeline that builds a container image of the app, and stores it in ECR.
 That container image is then used by CloudFormation to update the running service.

-NOTE 1: This is NOT a stand-alone ECS Demo.
-It is meant to be used AFTER you have installed https://github.com/tplatt37/a-new-startup-pipeline-demo.
-NOTE 2: This set of templates will create resources that cost money - including some with billing per hour (Fargate, Application Load Balancer, etc.)
+NOTE: This set of templates will create resources that cost money - including some with billing per hour (Fargate, Application Load Balancer, etc.)

 # Requirements

 You need to supply a VPC with 2 Public Subnets (for ALB)

-You must have installed https://github.com/tplatt37/a-new-startup-pipeline-demo prior.
-This provides many necessary resources, such as the CodeCommit repos and IAM Policies, etc.

 This set of templates uses many static/fixed resource names (stack names, repo name, iam stuff, and much more) for simplicity's sake.
 This means you can only install it ONCE per account (stack will fail with naming conflicts otherwiwse).